modelscope/ReMe/doc/personal_memory/personal_memory.md

-# Personal Memory in Reme
+# Personal Memory in ReMe

 ## Configuration Logic

-Reme's personal memory system consists of two main components: retrieval and summarization.
+ReMe's personal memory system consists of two main components: retrieval and summarization.
 The configuration for these components is defined in the default.yaml file.

 ### Retrieval Configuration (`retrieve_personal_memory`)